Writing Center

 You can contact us, for example, if you:

-• have questions about a term paper, bachelor’s thesis, or master’s thesis
+• have questions about a paper or your bachelor’s/master’s thesis

-• need support using MS Word or PowerPoint
+• need support regarding citations or MS Word

 Academic writing includes all written assignments during your studies, such as term papers, reports, or thesis papers.
 The goal is to systematically examine a research question, use academic sources, and draw comprehensible conclusions based on them.